root-project/root/math/doc/Math.md

 - **Minimization and Fitting Libraries**
  Libraries required for numerical minimization and fitting.
 The minimization libraries include the numerical methods for solving the fitting problem by finding minimum of multi-dimensional function.
 The current common interface for minimization is the class ROOT::Math::Minimizer and implemented by derived classes in the minimization and fitting libraries.
-The fitting in ROOT is organized in fitting classes present in MathCore in the (ROOT::Fit namespace) for providing the fitting functionality and the use the minimization libraries via the common interface (ROOT::Math::Minimizer).
+The fitting in %ROOT is organized in fitting classes present in MathCore in the (ROOT::Fit namespace) for providing the fitting functionality and the use the minimization libraries via the common interface (ROOT::Math::Minimizer).
 In detail the minimization libraries, implementing all the new and old minimization interface, include:

    -  \ref MinuitOld "Minuit": library providing via a class TMinuit an implementation of the popular MINUIT minimization package.
 In addition the library contains also an implementation of the linear fitter (class TLinearFitter), for solving linear least square fits.
    - \subpage Minuit2Page "Minuit2": new object-oriented implementation of MINUIT, with the same minimization algorithms (such as Migrad or Simplex).
 In addition it provides a new implementation of the Fumili algorithm, a specialized method for finding the minimum of a standard least square or likelihood functions.
    - **Fumili**: library providing the implementation of the original Fumili fitting algorithm (class TFumili).

 - **Linear algebra**.
-Two libraries are contained in ROOT for describing linear algebra matrices and vector classes:
+Two libraries are contained in %ROOT for describing linear algebra matrices and vector classes:

    - Matrix: general matrix package providing matrix classes (TMatrixD and TMatrixF)  and vector classes (TVectorD and TVectorF) and the complete environment to perform linear algebra calculations, like equation solving and eigenvalue decompositions.
    - \subpage SMatrixPage "SMatrix": package optimized for high performances matrix and vector computations of small and fixed size.
 It is based on expression templates to achieve an high level optimization.

 - **Physics Vectors**: Classes for describing vectors in 2, 3 and 4 dimensions (relativistic vectors) and their rotation and transformation algorithms.
-Two package exist in ROOT:
+Two package exist in %ROOT:

    - Physics: library with the TVector3 and TLorentzVector classes.
    - GenVector: new library providing generic class templates for modeling the vectors.
 See the \subpage "GenVector" page.

-- **Unuran** : Package with universal algorithms for generating non-uniform pseudo-random numbers, from a large classes of continuous or discrete distributions in one or multi-dimensions.
+- \ref Unuran "UNURAN": Package with universal algorithms for generating non-uniform pseudo-random numbers, from a large classes of continuous or discrete distributions in one or multi-dimensions.

 - **Foam**  Multi-dimensional general purpose Monte Carlo event generator (and integrator).
 It generates randomly points (vectors) according to an arbitrary probability distribution  in n dimensions.